FlyingJester/TurboSphere/README.md

 V8 is the most troublesome component used by TurboSphere to get working.
 I would recommend tackling this first!

 To begin, you need to get a copy of V8.
-Specifically, starting with TurboSphere 0.3.1, a copy of V8 3.19.
-You can get it using subversion with the command `svn checkout http://v8.googlecode.com/svn/branches/3.19 v8`.
-You can also use the git repository for V8 to get a zipped copy of any release you want.
+Specifically, starting with TurboSphere 0.4.0, a copy of V8 3.24.
+It is recommended you get it using the git submodule included in the TurboSphere repo.
+You can get it without git using subversion with the command `svn checkout http://v8.googlecode.com/svn/branches/3. v8`.

-If you are on OS X, GCC is the recommended compiler.
-TurboSphere is most thoroughly tested to compile using GCC.

 On OS X or Linux (or anywhere `make` is supported), you can build V8 with the following commands: